-Our franchise System sales continue to grow despite the number of reacquisitions of franchise locations during 2021.
+Our franchise System sales continue to grow despite the number of reacquisitions of franchise locations during 2022 and 2023 which reduces the pool of franchisee sales.
 KPI #1 - ALD royalty income - is a proxy for System-wide franchise sales.
-Franchise royalty decreased 1% to \$6.7 million (2021: \$6.8 million).
-Had those same locations remained as franchises instead of being converted to corporate stores, royalty income would have grown by 8%.
+Franchise royalty remained at \$6.7 million (2022: \$6.7 million).
+Had those same locations remained as franchises instead of being converted to corporate stores, royalty income would have grown by 3%.
 KPI #2 - Franchise-related Activity - measures Group support of franchise growth through the sale of equipment and additional territory and the development of channel sales such as insurance.
-Franchise-related Activity grew 9% to \$10.6 million (2021: \$9.8 million).
+Franchise-related Activity grew 6% to \$11.2 million (2022: \$10.6 million).

 Our corporate operations also grew both in the US and internationally even after one adjusts for franchise reacquisitions.
-KPI #3 - US Corporate sales - grew 48% to \$47.3 million (2021: \$31.9 million).
-As noted above, some of the US corporate store growth resulted from franchise reacquisitions converting royalty income into direct revenue and profits from corporate operations.
-But even if we exclude those acquired locations in 2021 and 2022 and just consider "same store" corporate sales, same store locations grew 26% to \$35 million (2021: \$27.8 million).
-Same store numbers, underscore a key driver of our reacquisition strategy: corporate reacquisition provides the location with additional working capital from the Group's more substantial balance sheet, further accelerating growth.
-KPI #4 - International Corporate sales - grew by 9% to \$6.7 million (2021: \$6.1 million).
-It should be noted that the Group is supporting international growth not only organically but also through acquisitions such as UK-based Wat-er-Save Limited in Q4 2021.
-Wat-er-Save enhances WII's ability in the UK to execute not only its current municipal work but also more residential and commercial work.
-It also prepares the way for an introduction into the UK market during 2024 of our ALD brand which is more focused on minimally-invasive residential solutions.
-WII, though smaller today than ALD in terms of sales, is leading the way in commercializing our waste water solutions technology which segment is expected to grow strongly.
+KPI #3 - US Corporate sales - grew 7% to \$50.5 million (2022: \$47.3 million).
+If we exclude those acquired locations in 2022 and 2023 and just consider "same store" corporate sales, same store locations grew modestly by 1% to \$47 million (2022: \$46.7 million).
+KPI #4 - International Corporate sales - grew by 14% to \$7.6 million (2022: \$6.7 million).
+International sales are led by our wholly-owned subsidiary Water Intelligence International (WII).
+WII, though smaller today than ALD in terms of sales, is leading the way in new product development, commercializing our wastewater solutions technology with UK water utilities.
+Market capture of the demand for wastewater solutions is expected to grow strongly in the US in 2025 especially as we commercialize our proprietary technology for the residential market.